Elements of Criminal Possession of a Forged Instrument

 Regardless of the type of written instrument in your possession, you are guilty of New York Criminal Possession of a Forged Instrument, prior to enhancements, if you have knowledge that the instrument in your possession is forged and you possess that instrument with the intent to defraud or deceive another person.
 This general description is found in Criminal Possession of a Forged Instrument in the Third Degree, but is applicable to all degrees.
 While no substitute for a New York criminal lawyer versed in Criminal Possession of a Forged Instrument statutes, laws and crimes, the following should give the basics as to this offense.

-Intent to Defraud in a Criminal Possession of a Forged Instrument Arrest
+- Criminal Possession of a Forged Instrument Information Page

 One of the critical elements of any Forged Instrument arrest, indictment or trial is the presence of “intent to defraud.”
 Without this intent there can be no conviction.
 Certainly, it may be easier for prosecutors to prove this element beyond a reasonable doubt if you try to pass a fake check as opposed to that same check being deep down in your pocket, but if you don’t know what “intent to defraud” means then you cannot communicate with your criminal lawyer to properly confront a New York Criminal Possession of a Forged Instrument arrest regardless of the degree of the crime.